qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/stores.rst

   * Add your code by supporting a superclass for the created model classes.
   * Add your code as a mixin to the created model classes.
   * Use your own class instead of the created model classes.
-Take a look at the API-Documentation of the ``[[http://demo.qooxdoo.org/1.2/apiviewer/index.html#qx.data.store.IStoreDelegate|qx.data.store.IStoreDelegate]]`` to see the available methods and how to implement them.
+Take a look at the API-Documentation of the ```qx.data.store.IStoreDelegate <http://demo.qooxdoo.org/1.2/apiviewer/index.html#qx.data.store.IStoreDelegate>`_`` to see the available methods and how to implement them.